osoyoo/osoyoo_dsi_ubuntu/readme.md

 sudo reboot
 ```

-After reboot, your DSI screen should display the Ubuntu desktop! <‰
+After reboot, your DSI screen should display the Ubuntu desktop! <â€°

 ## Verification